 1. Online Modules

-If you are a new GTA, you should complete these modules by the beginning of the Fall semester.
+Complete these modules by the beginning of the Fall semester (August 18, 2021).

-Family Education Rights and Privacy Act (FERPA)As an instructor, you are responsible for maintaining confidentiality around students’ personal information, including their grades and performance in the course.
-This module will help you anticipate common FERPA issues that instructors face and will help you avoid FERPA violations.
+Family Education Rights and Privacy Act (FERPA)As an instructor, you are responsible for maintaining confidentiality of students’ personal information, including their grades and performance in the course.
+This module will help you anticipate common FERPA issues that instructors face and help you avoid FERPA violations.

-Academic Integrity and DishonestyThe module explores several forms of academic dishonesty and provides information to prevent academic dishonesty and maintain WVU academic integrity code in the classroom.
+Academic Integrity and DishonestyExplore several examples of academic dishonesty and gain information to help prevent it.
+Learn how to maintain WVU academic integrity and conduct in the classroom.

 Diversity and AccessibilityWhen you teach, you will have a diversity of learners.
-This module shares ideas on how to teach diverse learners in your classroom and assist students with special needs and accommodations
+This module shares ideas on how to reach all learners in your classroom and assist students with special needs through accommodations.

-This module will help you identify resources available at WVU that can help you and your students balance school and life.Title IX TrainingTitle IX training is required for all employees, including Graduate Teaching Assistants.
-Title IX creates equity for faculty, staff, and students and covers the following: sexual violence, sex or gender-based discrimination, stalking, relationship violence, bullying, and sexual misconduct. **Please Note: This provides a broad overview.
-You should attend the Office of Graduate Education and Life orientation on August 17 to meet WVU’s Title IX expert and learn more about this important topic.**
+This module will help you identify WVU resources that can help you and your students balance school and life.Title IX TrainingTitle IX training is required for all employees, including Graduate Teaching Assistants.
+Title IX creates equity for faculty, staff, and students and covers the following: sexual violence, sex or gender-based discrimination, stalking, relationship violence, bullying, and sexual misconduct.

 Integrating School and Life